Mariede/Mariede/README.md

 About 10 years ago I moved to a city near São Paulo called Sorocaba, and for the last 8 years until now I am a public servant working as a Systems Analyst for their city hall.
 Nowadays Sorocaba has nearly 700k inhabitants.

-I like music, bike, run and pc games… some contact sports, bodybuilding sometimes.
+I like music, cycling, run and pc games… some contact sports, bodybuilding sometimes.
 Running is something that a discovered to enjoy a lot, but not long ago.
 It is also great when I can spend some time watching any good series on Netflix (Breaking Bad, Better call Saul, Fargo, Black Mirror, La Casa de Papel, Merli, Tonari no Totoro, …).

 ### Objectives